 Brooks has been a key contributor to many of the league's new initiatives, including the In-Season Tournament, the Play-In Tournament and the Basketball Africa League.
 She also helped form the league's investment arm, NBA Equity.

-Brooks serves on the board of directors for Block (formerly Square), Positive Coaching Alliance, and AI-powered basketball app HomeCourt.
+Prior to joining the NBA, Brooks worked for Bain & Company, a global management consulting firm.
+Previously, she was a product manager at Sun Microsystems.
+Brooks currently serves on the board of directors for Block and Positive Coaching Alliance and is a member of the Stanford University Board of Trustees.
 She also has been recognized by SportsBusiness Journal (Forty Under 40) and Forbes (Most Powerful Women in Sports).

 Brooks received her M.B.A. from the Stanford Graduate School of Business.
 She also holds a bachelor’s degree from Stanford University, where she was a member of the women’s basketball team that won three conference championships and went to the NCAA Final Four.